AssetRipper/GuidUpdater/README.md

 # GuidUpdater

-A work-in-progress tool for updating Unity project guid's based on relative project path
+A work-in-progress tool for updating Unity project guid's based on relative project paths.
+This tool is provided as-is.
+Help will not be provided, and bug reports will not investigated.
+However, pull requests would probably be reviewed.

 # Legal Disclaimer